 For the best walking experience, it’s helpful to wear supportive shoes, walk on softer surfaces, and find pleasant, scenic routes.

 Walking is an effective and accessible way to add exercise to your life.
 Walking has numerous scientifically proven health benefits, and you can adjust the intensity and distance based on your current fitness level.

 Building up to a 10-mile walk every day will lead to substantial improvements in your cardiovascular health and psychological well-being.

-Ensuring good footwear and pleasant walking routes will help reduce your injury rate and improve the experience and consistency of your walking routine.
+Wearing proper footwear and finding pleasant walking routes will help reduce your risk of injury and improve the experience and consistency of your walking routine.

-Whether you’re currently sedentary or just looking to add variety to your exercise program, 10 miles per day of walking provides an excellent way to improve your health, well-being, and overall quality of life.
+Whether you’re currently sedentary or just looking to add variety to your exercise program, 10 miles per day of walking can be an excellent way to improve your health, well-being, and overall quality of life.